Aliases for TSHB Gene

 GeneCards Summary for TSHB Gene

-TSHB (Thyroid Stimulating Hormone, Beta) is a Protein Coding gene.
-Diseases associated with TSHB include familial hypothyroidism and suprasellar meningioma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity.
-An important paralog of this gene is CGB7.
+TSHB (Thyroid Stimulating Hormone Subunit Beta) is a Protein Coding gene.
+Diseases associated with TSHB include Hypothyroidism, Congenital, Nongoitrous, 4 and Central Congenital Hypothyroidism.
+Among its related pathways are Aldosterone synthesis and secretion and Amine-derived hormones.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
+An important paralog of this gene is LHB.